ESCM (album): Release

 The album was released on 22 September 1997 and supported by three singles; "Flaming June", "Remember", and "Love, Peace and Grease", all of which charted in the UK.

 Like Ima, ESCM was also mixed to sound like one continuous mix.
 For US pressings, the loungy drum and bass track "The Road to Lostwithiel" was replaced with the more straightforward "Lullaby for Gaia".
 Both songs were later made available, in unmixed form, on the retrospect album, 10 Years in the Life.
 The US pressing also features an edited version of "Love, Peace, and Grease".

-The cover of the album and its singles feature an interpretation of a Monolith from Stanley Kubrick's 2001: A Space Odyssey.
+The cover of the album and its singles feature an "obelisk" similar to a Monolith from Stanley Kubrick's 2001: A Space Odyssey.
+The album cover was designed by British design firm Blue Source and was photographed in Iceland.